If you’ve been struggling to grow your natural hair for a while now, I will recommend you check out castor oil due to its rapid hair growth abilities.

 It’s native to the Ethiopian region of East Africa, although it can also be grown in tropical climates, including the southwestern United States where it abundantly grows as a weed.
-The fast growth rate and abundance of the castor plant makes it an affordable oil for all.
+The fast growth rate and abundance of the castor plant make it an affordable oil for all.

 Nutritional Contents of Castor Oil

 The reason castor oil remains a holy grail and a testimonial product for many who have used it to revive hair growth is due to its three major powerful essential fatty acid contents.
-90% of the fatty acids in castor oil is Ricinoleate, while the other two are Oleate and Linoleate.
+90% of the fatty acids in castor oil is ricinoleate, while the other two are oleate and linoleate.
 Don’t know what these are or what they do?
 No worries, I’ll explain them next.

 10 Benefits of Castor Oil on Hair

 1. Promotes hair growth & minimizes hair loss

 The Omega-9 fatty acid content in ricinoleic acid helps to trigger hair growth, fight baldness and hair thinning.
 It does this by adding strength to each follicle, providing an extra protective barrier/layer for the hair cuticles against environmental damage.
 When applied on the scalp frequently and consistently, it helps to improve blood circulation to the follicles, which then triggers hair growth.

 2. Treats dandruff and other scalp conditions